8-MINUTE READ · By Mina Nacheva

 Finding the right approach to storing your data

-While the goal of data integration is to make it easy for people to analyse it and make decisions on, it needs to be clear to what extent this data is going to be used in the first place.
+While the goal of data integration is to make it easy for people to analyze it and make decisions on, it needs to be clear to what extent this data is going to be used in the first place.
 Based on that, a company’s data professionals can decide how and where to store the data.

 A data lake or a data warehouse?